garoyeri/garoyeri-dev-site/garoyeri-dev-site/content/posts/2019-11/setting-up-celery-net-core-3-csharp.md

 ## Today I Learned

 C# code formatting outside of Visual Studio and Resharper is challenging.
 I thought for sure that Prettier+EditorConfig would solve all my issues, but it seems they all only support a subset.
 Even OmniSharp (the C# plugin for VSCode) doesn't support all the settings (or won't resolve them).
 When I figure it out, I'll make a post about it for sure.
+I also realized I didn't actually dig into Prettier just yet, but I WILL for the JavaScript side of the pool.

 Nullable Reference Types in C# are a great defensive mechanism and while I haven't used them much yet, I have a feeling I'm going to appreciate them going forward.
 I am mostly looking forward to getting rid of all the null checks and uses of the "Elvis" operator (as much as I like it).